vizstack/vizstack/README.md

-# Xnode
+# Vizstack
-Xnode facilitates quick and painless prototyping, experimenting, and sharing through a platform built by researchers, for researchers.
+Vizstack is a work in progress.
+Come back soon for the public release!